2018 Outback crossover retains title as Subaru's best-selling model

 Blind-spot detection with rear cross-traffic alert and Subaru’s EyeSight Driver Assist Technology package are optional on the 2.5i Premium.
 The 2.5i Limited and 3.6R Limited get blind-spot detection with rear cross-traffic alert features standard, but the EyeSight tech package is optional.
 The Eyesight package, standard on the two Touring trims, includes adaptive cruise control, pre-collision braking, lane departure and sway warning, and lane-keep assist.

 As mentioned above, LED steering-responsive headlights that turn as the driver steers are optional on the 2.5i Limited, and standard equipment with the 3.6R Limited and both Touring trims.
-Two features are reserved for the Touring trims only: automatic high-beam headlight control and reverse automatic braking that will apply the brakes if it detects an obstacle while backing up.
+Two features are standard for the Touring trims only, and optional with Limited models: automatic high-beam headlight control and reverse automatic braking that will apply the brakes if it detects an obstacle while backing up.
+Auto high beams are also optional with the 2.5i Premium.

 Keeping track of which safety and assist features come with which trim is a challenge, so we built the table below, with standard features in bold to clarify which features are standard, optional, or not available with different trims.